pQbas/pqbas.github.io/README.md

 [Publication](https://doi.org/10.1109/ANDESCON56260.2022.9989611)

-The project involved enhancing a computer vision system and its IIoT platform to assist a cartesian robot in transplanting artichoke seedlings and ensuring quality control.
+This project involved enhancing a computer vision system and its IIoT platform to assist a cartesian robot in transplanting artichoke seedlings and ensuring quality control.
 Key enhancements included:

 - Improving portability and security by encapsulating the IIoT application, which processes images and detects seedlings, within an Ubuntu 18.04 Desktop virtual machine.
 - Extending a software module's functionality to communicate between local and external servers.